esluyter/super-bufrd/README.md

 ```

 ## Build instructions
-Install Xcode command-line tools.
+- Install Xcode command-line tools.

-Make sure you have a copy of the SuperCollider source code, then run the following commands:
+- Make sure you have a copy of the SuperCollider source code

+Run the following commands in a terminal:
 ```
 git clone https://github.com/esluyter/super-bufrd.git
 cd super-bufrd